-It’s my dad’s fault: When my younger brother John and I were kids he decided to keep a bag of chocolate covered peanuts in the fridge.
-He made it clear to us that those little gems belonged to him and we were to keep our hands off.
+It’s my dad’s fault: When my younger brother John and I were kids he decided rom time to time to keep a bag of chocolate covered peanuts in the fridge.
+When doing so, he made it clear to us that those little gems belonged to him and we were to keep our hands off.
 So that meant we had to sneak them.

 But we had to be careful.
 No opening the bag from scratch.
 We had to wait for Dad to do that.
 But once he did: game on.